teshnizi2/Compiler/ReadMe.md

 section **6**), and the second optional part includes the implementation of **non-recursive function**

 **calls** and **return statements** (see section **9**).

-In implementing the required semantic routines for the intermediate code generation, you should

-pay attention to the following points:

-●

-●

-●

 Every input program may include a number of global variables and a main function with the